Ontario Highway 400: Route description

-North of Maple Leaf Drive, the highway shifts northwestward as it meets Jane Street at a five-ramp parclo interchange, with the Black Creek river snaking under the highway and on/off ramps.
-The segment between Maple Drive and Jane Street, including the bridges crossing Black Creek and the ramps to/from Jane Street, were built during the Black Creek Drive project although it is under provincial jurisdiction.
-The highway then turns approximately northward as it approaches the interchange with Highway 401, and although only two lanes per direction pass though that junction, the on-ramps from Highway 401 become additional lanes for the highway's northbound carriageway widening the cross-section to twelve lanes.
+North of Maple Leaf Drive, the highway shifts northwestward as it meets Jane Street at a five-ramp parclo interchange, with the Black Creek snaking under the highway and on/off ramps.
+The segment between Maple Leaf Drive and Jane Street, including the bridges crossing Black Creek and the ramps to/from Jane Street, were built during the Black Creek Drive project although it is under provincial jurisdiction.
+The highway then turns approximately northward as it approaches the interchange with Highway 401, and although only two lanes per direction pass through that junction, the on-ramps from Highway 401 become additional lanes for the highway's northbound carriageway widening the cross-section to twelve lanes.
 The opposite occurs on the southbound carriageway of the highway where four lanes default to off-ramps for Highway 401 eastbound and westbound, while the rightmost lanes continue the highway through that junction (signed as Black Creek Dr. and Jane St.).
 The on-ramp from Highway 401 eastbound to Highway 400 northbound has rumble strips to encourage drivers to adhere to the recommended speed limit of 50 km/h.

 The highway continues north, losing two lanes at the Parclo A4 interchange with Finch Avenue.
-Crossing Steeles Avenue and a railway line as it enters the Regional Municipality of York, the freeway has a junction with Highway 407, which is the only four-level stack interchange in the Greater Toronto Area; unusually the entry/exit for Highway 407 are before those for Steeles Avenue even though Steeles is further south; as the semi-directional ramps connecting from/to Highway 407 require a longer approach due to the height of the junction.
+Crossing Steeles Avenue and the CN Halton Subdivision and exiting Toronto as it enters Vaughan and the Regional Municipality of York, the freeway has a junction with Highway 407, which is the only four-level stack interchange in the Greater Toronto Area; unusually the entry/exit for Highway 407 are before those for Steeles Avenue even though Steeles is further south; as the semi-directional ramps connecting from/to Highway 407 require a longer approach due to the height of the junction.
 The section between Highway 407 and Langstaff Road in suburban Vaughan features a short collector-express system, with the collector lanes serving interchanges with Highway 7 and Langstaff Road, while the express lanes have access to Highway 407.
 North of Langstaff Road, the freeway passes west of Vaughan Mills shopping centre and Canada's Wonderland amusement park.